Ebube0011/Trading-ETL-Project/README.md

 ### Test
 To view results on data warehouse and manually query it
 ```
+# testing the application database
+docker exec -it mysql bash
+mysql -P 3306 --protocol=tcp -u user -p

+USE TFEmployee;
+SELECT * FROM Sector;

+# testing the data warehouse
 docker exec -it warehouse bash
 psql -U postgres